Uber & Lyft Accidents In North Miami Beach

 What To Do If You Were Injured In An Uber/Lyft Accident

 If you sustained injuries as an Uber/Lyft passenger, someone else’s negligence was the cause of your damages.
 Generally, there are several important factors to consider when determining which party is responsible for your injuries.
 One possibility is that the Uber/Lyft driver was at fault for the accident.
 Fortunately, if this is the case, both Uber and Lyft have commercial insurance policies that will cover up to $1 million for the accident.

 Another possibility is that the other vehicle’s driver was at fault.
 Under these circumstances, the at-fault driver’s insurance will be primarily responsible for paying for your damages.
 The coverage amount of a standard, at-fault driver will depend on the particular insurance policy.
-Maryland law requires that all drivers carry insurance of at least $30,000.
-Despite this law, there are times when an at-fault driver does not have insurance.
 If an at-fault driver is uninsured or underinsured, then Uber/Lyft’s UM/UIM policy will typically cover damages up to $1 million.
 These specific instances are not always understood, and that’s why it’s best to consult with a North Miami Beach Uber/Lyft accident lawyer right away.

 Understanding Uber And Lyft Accident Claims

 According to Uber and Lyft, their drivers are not employees.
 Instead, Uber and Lyft drivers are considered independent contractors.
 Although there is a lot of controversy around this, and many believe it will eventually change, Uber and Lyft continue to treat drivers as independent contractors.
 The independent contractor distinction is essential to understand because employees have different legal rights than independent contractors.
 For instance, employees have the right to unemployment benefits.
 More importantly, a company is likely to be held legally responsible for its employees’ negligence, but not for its independent contractors.